New to Sly Flourish? Start Here or subscribe to the newsletter.

 When we're smashing together a couple of existing maps, knowing which parts we're going to use, how the maps are going to connect, and which parts of them we're going to throw away is just about everything we need to run a great game.

-Share this article with your friends using this link: https://slyflourish.com/kitbashing_dungeons.html
+Share this article by copying this link: https://slyflourish.com/kitbashing_dungeons.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.